Table of Contents

 Scanning barcodes is an easy way to automate inventory tracking, automatically updating inventory counts as opposed to physically counting every piece of inventory on pen and paper and then sending that number off to the merchant.
 Instead, the merchant can check their 3PL’s dashboard for the most up-to-date inventory counts.

 To help with warehouse management, barcodes can contain far more information than just the SKU number.
-The use of barcode may be used to help generate reports about sales and stock levels faster so inventory can be promptly restocked based on the reorder point, whether in the fulfillment technology or the ERP inventory system.
+The use of barcode may be used to help generate reports about sales and stock levels faster so inventory can be promptly restocked based on the reorder point, whether in the fulfilment technology or the ERP inventory system.

 Counting and tracking inventory by hand can lead to many issues, especially if you’re warehousing hundreds of products.
 Human error is commonplace whenever counting or sorting comes into play.
 With barcodes, 3PLs and other shippers can easily account for stock coming in and out with fewer errors.